-- 10.1 The cultural identity and language of each pupil will be valued and celebrated. - 10.2 All pupils will be supported in having continuing access to their home culture and language.
+The cultural identity and language of each student will be valued and celebrated.

+All students will be supported in having continuing access to their home culture and language.

-10.3 The content and delivery of the curriculum will reflect and promote the cultural and linguistic diversity of the school community and of Britain as a diverse society.
+The content and delivery of the curriculum will reflect and promote the cultural and linguistic diversity of the school community and of Britain as a diverse society.